by Eric Meier ©

 One caveat in examining the transition rate of the tracheids is that growth rates should also be considered.
 For instance, if a wood sample has an abnormally fast growth rate, the earlywood and latewood zones will be elongated, giving an artificially lower impression of there being a more gradual transition.
 Likewise, if a wood sample is encountered that is suspected to have an unusually slow growth rate, then the growth zones will be compressed, and the transition between earlywood and latewood will seem more abrupt.

-Much like earlywood to latewood transitions, grain evenness is a somewhat subjective measure—though grain evenness tends to be an easier characteristic to gauge, and can be observed from the face grain as well as the endgrain.
+Much like earlywood to latewood transitions, grain contrast is a somewhat subjective measure—though grain contrast tends to be an easier characteristic to gauge, and can be observed from the face grain as well as the endgrain.
+Grain contrast can be described as being very high, very low, or anywhere in between.

-On the left is a sample of Western Larch (Larix occidentalis) that has an uneven grain.
-On the right is Eastern White Pine (Pinus strobus), which has a much more even grain; on the facegrain surface of the wood, Eastern White Pine has a very uniform and monotone appearance, with grain lines that can hardly be seen.
+On the left is a sample of Western Larch (Larix occidentalis) that has high grain contrast.
+On the right is Eastern White Pine (Pinus strobus), which has a much lower grain contrast; on the facegrain surface of the wood, Eastern White Pine has a very uniform and monotone appearance, with grain lines that can hardly be seen.

 Parenchyma cells are an example of an anatomical element that is of much greater use in macroscopic hardwood identification than it is in softwood identification.
 Nonetheless, even though hardwood parenchyma cells can form much more complex (and telling) arrangements, softwood parenchyma still have a limited use in identification.